Juan Fernando Quintero: Atlético Junior

 On 13 January 2023, Quintero joined Colombian side Junior, on a one-year contract.
 He would become the highest paid player in the history of Colombian football, earning a €2.3 million annual salary.
 A mix of injuries and playing time disagreements with coach Hernán Darío Gómez, led to Quintero rescinding his contract with the Barranquilla club.

 Racing

 On 17 August 2023, Quintero returned to Argentina, joining Racing as a free agent on a two-year contract.
 He scored his first goal in a 1–2 victory against Tigre, where he also assisted the other goal.
 On October 31, he shone by scoring two goals against Corinthians, in the semifinals of the Copa Sudamericana, securing his team's qualification for an international final after 32 years.
-In that competition, he was crowned champion after his team defeated Cruzeiro by 3—1 in the final.
+In that competition, he was crowned champion after his team defeated Cruzeiro by 3–1 in the final.

 América De Cali

 On 24 January 2025, Quintero returned to Colombia to play for América de Cali.
-After Colombian Apertura season was over, Quintero decided to leave the club.
+After the Colombian Apertura season was over, Quintero decided to leave the club.